Autophagy: What is It and 8 Ways to Enhance It

 Ketones are byproducts of fatty acids that are more easily used to produce cellular energy and they can cross through the blood brain barrier to fuel the brain.
 Ketones are a preferred fuel for the body because they produce significantly more energy per molecule than glucose and they produce a lot less metabolic waste.
 They are a clean fuel source as opposed to the dirty fuel produced by burning sugar.

-A ketogenic mimicks the benefits of fasting and makes it easier to apply intermittent fasting and extended fasting strategies.
+A ketogenic diet mimics fasting, and you get some of the same benefits of fasting while still eating food.
 By blunting insulin, the ketogenic diet primes autophagy pathways and when we apply intermittent fasting, we get into a state of autophagy much quicker than if we were not keto adapted.
 For more info on ketosis and the ketogenic diet, read this article.

 Drink Green Tea or Black Coffee